Year 6

 Homework

-In line with the school's Homework Policy, children in Year 6 are expected to complete homework tasks in English and maths which should take approximately one hour.
-Reading is in addition to these tasks.
-If children do not complete the tasks on time, they will be expected to complete them during a lunch hour.
+In line with the school's Homework Policy, children in Year 6 are expected to complete homework tasks in English and Maths which should take approximately one hour.
+Daily reading is in addition to these tasks.
+A discussion with the class teacher will take place for any children who cannot complete the homework tasks, within the given timeframe, to enable them opportunities to access and complete the work set.
+Homework set revisits prior learning and supports children to consolidate and extend their current knowledge and understanding of the content taught in recent lessons.

-This year, we will continue to use our online system for setting and monitoring homework in Year 6.
-Each child has their own unique login with which they can access their own Class Dojo page.
-Each week, the homework tasks will be uploaded on their page with relevant links to access the learning platforms for English and maths.
-If your child is having difficulty accessing their Class Dojo account, please contact their class teacher.
+This year, we will continue to use online systems for setting and monitoring homework in Year 6 - these include Reading Plus and SATs Companion.
+Each child has their own unique login for both platforms.
+Every Friday, the homework tasks will set on the previously mentioned platforms, and the children will have until the following Wednesday to complete these.
+If your child is having difficulty accessing or completing the tasks set, please contact the class teacher to discuss this further.

 Reading

 Regular reading is of vital importance to support children's academic progress so please encourage your children to read as much as possible.
-We expect children to complete their set reading tasks on the Reading Plus online platform while in school.
+We expect children to complete their set reading tasks (3 reads and 2 vocabulary from their dashboard) on the Reading Plus online platform both in school, but also where possible, at home.
 In addition to the Reading Plus tasks, we would love children to read as much as possible for pleasure at home and at school.
+Library books, Reading Tree books, class book corner books or personal books are all accepted and welcome.

 Recommended Reading List to support your children's reading at home: